daveo90/bounty-program/bounties/Digital Assets Platform v3.md

 ### 3- bitDubai Refactor:

-Code Revision that no plugin has bitDubai in it.
+Code Revision that no plug-in has bitDubai in it.

 ### 4- Incoming Assets Notification: